ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step2.md

 For this tutorial, we provide you with these configuration files ready to be used out of the box so that the Customer Order Services application works right away in Liberty.
 You only need to copy them from the GitHub repository location, which you have just downloaded to your machine, to the Liberty server directory on your machine and install the server's utilities.
 For doing all that, execute on [a terminal window](troubleshooting.md#open-the-terminal):

+1. Change directory to:

+   `cd ~`

-1. Copy **server.xml** into the Liberty server directory:
+2. Copy **server.xml** into the Liberty server directory:

    ```
-   cp /home/skytap/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles/server.xml \
+   cp ~/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles/server.xml \
-   /home/skytap/PurpleCompute/wlp/usr/servers/defaultServer
+   ~/PurpleCompute/wlp/usr/servers/defaultServer
    ```

-2. Copy **server.env** into the Liberty server directory:
+3. Copy **server.env** into the Liberty server directory:

    ```
-   cp /home/skytap/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles/server.env.step2 \
+   cp ~/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles/server.env.step2 \
-   /home/skytap/PurpleCompute/wlp/usr/servers/defaultServer/server.env
+   ~/PurpleCompute/wlp/usr/servers/defaultServer/server.env
    ```

-   You should now see the following two files in your Liberty server path (`/home/skytap/PurpleCompute/wlp/usr/servers/defaultServer`)
+   You should now see the following two files in your Liberty server path (`~/PurpleCompute/wlp/usr/servers/defaultServer`)

    ![Step 2 img 1](/static/imgs/LibertyToolKit/step2-1.png)

-3. The correct NodePort address will need to be specified in the copied *server.env* file, as this value changes for every Kubernetes deployment.
+4. The correct NodePort address will need to be specified in the copied *server.env* file, as this value changes for every Kubernetes deployment.
 This value is acquired via the `kubectl get services` command:

    ![Configure 1](/static/imgs/toLiberty/Source85.png)

    **IMPORTANT:** you **must** have completed the [Recreate Db2 Datastore on ICP](step1.md#recreate-db2-datastore-on-icp) section in previous step 1 in order to see the database service above.
 If you have not, please complete it now.

-4. Update the new server.env file by replacing the string **REPLACE_WITH_NODEPORT** with the value to the right of 50000.
+5. Update the new server.env file by replacing the string **REPLACE_WITH_NODEPORT** with the value to the right of 50000.
 In the example above, this value would be **30494**.
 On [a terminal window](troubleshooting.md#open-the-terminal), execute:

-   1. `gedit /home/skytap/PurpleCompute/wlp/usr/servers/defaultServer/server.env`
+   1. `gedit ~/PurpleCompute/wlp/usr/servers/defaultServer/server.env`

    2. Change `REPLACE_WITH_NODEPORT` with the correct NodePort above explained.

    3. Save & close.

-5. Install the Liberty server features/utilities needed to run the Customer Order Services application (specified in the server.xml file).
+6. Install the Liberty server features/utilities needed to run the Customer Order Services application (specified in the server.xml file).

    On [a terminal window](troubleshooting.md#open-the-terminal), execute: